brucou/movie-search-app/article/article.md

 visualization the information about internal state updates, for the sake of readability.
 That naturally can be done, depending on the interest of the target audience.

-In the rest of the article, we will primarily refer to as state machine, a data structure comprising :
+For the purpose of this article, a state machine is a data structure comprising :
 - a set of control states
 - an extended state variable
-- a set of transitions between control states, linking an origin control state, a target control state, and actions to be executed as a result of taking the transition
+- a set of transitions between control states, linking an origin control state, a target control state, and actions to be executed as a result of receiving an event

 By executable state machine, we will mean an implementation of the reactive function `g`, by means of a pure function.